SAP/spartacus-docs/_pages/dev/performance/deferred-loading.md

 ## Component Loading Strategy

 The deferred loading strategy can be customized per CMS component, using the CMS component configuration.
-This is required for some components that are structured in page slots outside the initial view port, but which are moved into the viewport by component-specific CSS rules: as long as the component is not rendered, the CSS rules that move the component in the viewport are not applied.
+This is required for some components that are structured in page slots outside the initial viewport, but which are moved into the viewport by component-specific CSS rules: as long as the component is not rendered, the CSS rules that move the component in the viewport are not applied.
 The consent banner component is a component that follows this pattern.
 The following example shows the configuration for the consent banner component, with its `INSTANT` loading strategy:

 ```typescript
 ConfigModule.withConfig(<CmsConfig>{